Long Video Understanding with Learnable Retrieval in Video-Language Models: More Experiments

-We visualize more examples from the QAEgo4D and WildQA datasets in Fig.~\ref{fig: vis_others_ego} and Fig.~\ref{fig: vis_others_wild}, with the following information.
-1) The first row shows the video chunk samples by uniformly selecting 5 video chunks.
-2) The second row shows the retrieved 5 chunks (ordered by time order) in our \ours.
-We mark the groudtruth chunks by red box.
-3) We show the learned similarity score curve based on which the top $K$ chunks are selected.
-The horizontal axis represents the identity of chunk and the vertical axis denotes the similarity score of that chunk.
-The groundtruth chunks and our retrieved chunks are also marked.
-4) The question and answers from different models: \emph{R-VLM}, \emph{R-VLM w/Uni.}, \emph{Video-ChatGPT}, and \emph{Video-LLaMA}, respectively.

-{We also show some failure examples in Fig.~\ref{fig:vis_failure_cases}.
-A detailed analysis of the reasons for failure is given in the figure caption.
-There are two main cases of failure.
-One is that the retrieval does not select the correct video chunks.
-The other is that the retrieval correctly identified the correct video chunks, but the answer is wrong.
-For the later cases, we think more powerful vision feature extractor and LLMs would alleviate the problem.}

-\section{{Computational Complexity}}
+We also report the results on the subset of EgoSchema in Table~\ref{tab:SOTA-EgoSchema_subset}.
+It can be seen that our R-VLM method achieves the best performance.

+\subsection{Computational Complexity}

-{The computational cost comes from two parts.
+The computational cost of our framework mainly comes from two parts.
 The first part is to encode the video frames through the CLIP encoder and the spatial-temporal pooling to get chunks.
-The second part is the retrieval of K=5 chunks and put them to LLM for inference.
-The spatial-temporal pooing and retrieval is very fast and negligible.
-On a single A100, we tested 120 60s videos from Social-IQ 2.0 and calculated the average inference time cost for a video.
-For a single video, the first part for vision feature extraction takes an average of 0.14s (in parallel for 60 frames), and the second part takes an average of 2.42s.
-The total time is 2.56s.
-Actually, for an even longer video, the time consumption for the second part does not increase since the input number of vision tokens is fixed (i.e., 68$\times$5=340) in our scheme, which is favored for long video or streaming video understanding.
-The GPU memory consumption is about 17GB.
-Note that the computational cost for the LLM is proportional to the number of tokens.}
+The second part is the retrieval of $K=5$ chunks and put them to the LLM for inference.

+On a single A100, we tested 120 videos with 60 seconds each from Social-IQ 2.0 and calculated the average inference time for a video, as shown in Table \ref{tab:time_consummation}.
+For a video, the first part for vision feature extraction takes an average of 0.14 seconds (in parallel for 60 frames), and the second part (mainly LLM inference) takes an average of 2.42 seconds.
+The total time is 2.56 seconds.
+The retrieval by encoding the question representation, and calculating the similarity scores between the question representation and the chunks, is very fast with almost negligible time.
+Note that for a longer video, the time consumption for LLM inference does not increase since the input number of visual tokens to the LLM is fixed (\ieno, 68$\times$5=340) in our scheme, which is favored for long video or streaming video understanding.